 Spinach is vulnerable to several pests during its growing phase.
 Ginger with its strong deterrent aroma discourages pests from gorging upon the spinach making them good companion plants.

-Turmeric is another spice just like ginger who has similar requirements for growth.
+Turmeric is another spice just like ginger which has similar requirements for growth.
 This makes it easy for both of them to grow together.

 What Makes Ginger a Good Companion Plant?